Our Most Vital Relationship

 The way I think about it:

 We come into and leave this world accompanied by our souls.
-While here, one of our tasks is to maintain our connection to that which guides and nourishes us in a world that otherwise can feel harsh and cold.
+While here, one of our tasks is to maintain our connection to that inner wisdom, which guides and nourishes us in a world that otherwise can feel harsh and cold.
 Our soul doesn’t judge us or try to fix us.
 It doesn’t need us to be more or do more.
-Its unconditional love is akin to an adoring dog who only wants us to stop what we’re doing, be present, and see in us what it sees.
+Its unconditional love is akin to an adoring dog who only wants us to stop, be present, and see what it sees.

-The challenge is the neuronal wiring we develop from family and cultural inputs that discount this vital relationship with ourselves.
-We’re trained to project onto others what waits inside us.
-We look for that unconditional love only to be disappointed when even those closest to us can’t do the impossible and fulfill that need.
+The challenge is the neuronal wiring we develop from cultural inputs that discount this vital relationship with ourselves.
+We’re trained to project onto others our strengths and even our shadow.
+We find ourselves disappointed when others can’t carry that weight of our expectations.

 If this most vital relationship is neglected, our human connections suffer.
-Our relationships will be shallow or intense and dramatic.
+Our relationships may feel shallow or intense and dramatic.
 We’ll resent and blame others unconsciously for losing ourselves.
-Unaddressed, this comes out in the form of hurting others or it gets repressed and fuels addiction, a range of symptoms, and chronic health conditions.
+Unaddressed, this comes out in the form of hurting others, or it gets repressed and fuels addiction, a range of symptoms, and chronic health conditions.

 Instead of rom-coms about finding the perfect person and living happily ever after, we need more stories about people falling in love with themselves.
 “I complete me.”
 The healthiest relationships are between people who honor this need in themselves and each other.